We found 6 urologists who accept Silver Compass Balanced 3500 near Irving, TX.

 Clinical interests: Cancer, Partial Nephrectomy, Pyeloplasty, Laparoscopic Surgery, Robotic Surgery

-Dr. Marie-Blanche Tchetgen, who practices in Arlington, TX and Irving, TX, is a medical specialist in urology (urinary tract disease).
-Patient ratings for Dr. Tchetgen average 2.5 stars out of 5.
-Dr. Tchetgen has a special interest in vaginal prolapse and urinary incontinence.
-She is professionally affiliated with Las Colinas Medical Center.
-Dr. Tchetgen is in-network for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Parkland Community Health Plan.
-She attended medical school at Johns Hopkins University School of Medicine.
-She trained at a hospital affiliated with the University of Michigan for residency.
+Dr. Marie-Blanche Tchetgen practices urology (urinary tract disease).
+Patient reviews placed Dr. Tchetgen at an average of 2.5 stars out of 5.
+Her areas of expertise include vaginal prolapse and urinary incontinence.
+She is affiliated with Las Colinas Medical Center.
+She is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Parkland Community Health Plan.
+Before performing her residency at a hospital affiliated with the University of Michigan, Dr. Tchetgen attended Johns Hopkins University School of Medicine.

 Clinical interests: Urinary Incontinence, Vaginal Prolapse